jshawl/peanut-butter-and-jelly/08-single-page-web-apps/ooj_reading/readme.md

 ```

 > note the similarities between `.fetch()` and `.fetchSongs()`.
 Though there are many similarities, I want to note the differences. `.fetch()` is a class method which is called on the constructor function itself. `.fetchSongs` is an instance method and is available for each instance of the Artist constructor.

+why are there two? what does the .fetch() method do?

 So we're able to get the songs for each artist.
 Now we want the ability to generate a view for each song so we can append it to the artist.